evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

-You can create a custom test suite from individual tests.

- You can also create custom Test Suites from 50+ individual Tests.
-All Tests have in-built defaults but can be customized.
+**TL;DR:** You can create a custom Test Suite from 50+ individual Tests.
+You can use auto-generated test conditions or pass your own.

-You need to create a `TestSuite` object and specify which tests to include.
+# 1. Choose tests

+To design the test suite, first define which tests to include.
+You can use Test Presets as a starting point to explore available types of analysis.
+Note that there are additional tests that are not included in the presets that you can choose from.

+{% hint style="info" %}
+**Reference**: The complete list of tests is available in the [All tests](../reference/all-tests.md) table.
+To see interactive examples, refer to the [Example notebooks](../examples/examples.md).
+{% endhint %}

 ## Dataset-level tests

 You can apply some of the tests on the dataset level.
 For example, to evaluate data drift for the whole dataset.

-To create a custom data drift test suite with dataset-level tests:
+Create a `TestSuite` object and specify which tests to include:

 ```python
 data_drift_suite = TestSuite(tests=[